grafana/agent/docs/configuration/integrations/mongodb_exporter-config.md

 ```

 We strongly recommend that you configure a separate user for the Agent, and give it only the strictly mandatory
-security privilegies necessary for monitoring your node, as per the [official documentation](https://github.com/percona/mongodb_exporter#permissions).
+security privileges necessary for monitoring your node, as per the [official documentation](https://github.com/percona/mongodb_exporter#permissions).

 Besides that, there's not much to configure.
 Please refer to the full reference of options: